A sample of Fast Radio Bursts discovered and localised with MeerTRAP at the MeerKAT telescope: Discussion

 In the following, we discuss several possible explanations for the FRB deficit.
 (1) The MeerTRAP coherent rate is only based on 6 CB detections and, therefore, still in the small number statistics regime.
 Further detections might either strengthen the trend or reduce the tension with the high-fluence estimates.
 (2) The rate inferred from the MeerTRAP coherent survey could be slightly underestimated due to the more complex FoV than that of the incoherent survey, perhaps even by a factor of two.
 However, it is unlikely to be off by an order of magnitude.
-To illustrate the point, when extrapolating from the best-fitting high-fluence power law down to the MeerTRAP coherent survey fluence limit (shown as a slightly transparent yellow line in Fig.~\ref{fig:allskyrate}), we would expect to detect a rate of $25_{-12}^{+21} \times 10^3$ instead of $4.4_{-2.5}^{+4.3} \times 10^{3} \: \text{sky}^{-1} \: \text{d}^{-1}$ in the MeerTRAP coherent survey, which translates to about $34_{-16}^{+28}$ FRB CB detections above the completeness threshold instead of 6.
+To illustrate the point, when extrapolating from the best-fitting high-fluence power law down to the MeerTRAP coherent survey fluence limit (shown as a slightly transparent yellow line in Fig.~\ref{fig:allskyrate}), we would expect to detect a rate of $25_{-12}^{+21} \times 10^3$ instead of $8.2_{-4.6}^{+8.0} \times 10^{3} \: \text{sky}^{-1} \: \text{d}^{-1}$ in the MeerTRAP coherent survey, which translates to about $34_{-16}^{+28}$ FRB CB detections above the completeness threshold instead of 6.
 Where are those missing FRBs?
 It seems unlikely that we missed such a large number of FRBs in our detection pipeline.
-(3) There is possibly a small correlation between the MeerTRAP rates that has not been accounted for.
-That is because the current FRB samples are not entirely independent, as two bursts were detected in both surveys.
-Additionally, the total half-power beam footprints overlap on the sky, but are well distinguished in sensitivity space (Fig.~\ref{fig:allskyrate}).
-The resulting systematic error should not be more than 10-20~per cent, which is negligible given the large statistical counting error on the rate from the limited number of detections.
-Almost 280 FRB discoveries are needed to reach the same level of relative uncertainty (10~per cent).
-(4) The MeerTRAP fluence completeness threshold estimates could be systematically off.
+(3) The MeerTRAP fluence completeness threshold estimates could be systematically off.
 If both survey completeness limits were shifted by the same amount, the power law exponent would be preserved.
 Shifting the CB survey fluence limit up would still mismatch the absolute rate expected from the high-fluence scaling.
 However, it would steepen the MeerTRAP intra-survey power law exponent closer to the high-fluence value.
-(5) The lack of low-fluence FRBs could naturally be explained by a genuine break or turn-over in the rate -- fluence threshold relation below 2~Jy~ms. It could, for example, indicate that FRBs transition from the Euclidean scaling ($\propto F_c^{-1.5}$) to the constant scaling ($\propto F_c^{-1}$) in that fluence range.
+(4) The lack of low-fluence FRBs could naturally be explained by a genuine break or turn-over in the rate -- fluence threshold relation below 2~Jy~ms. It could, for example, indicate that FRBs transition from the Euclidean scaling ($\propto F_c^{-1.5}$) to the constant scaling ($\propto F_c^{-1}$) in that fluence range.
 Astrophysically, this could be due to the FRB population's cosmic evolution in redshift or luminosity space or the Universe's expansion, which both flatten the FRB fluence distribution \citep{2018Macquart}.
 Those effects would only become important for higher-redshift FRBs.
 Our analysis is consistent with that of \citet{2019James} who hinted at the existence of a low-fluence downturn or equivalently a high-fluence steepening based on an early sample of ASKAP and Parkes FRBs.
-(6) More simplistically, the more sensitive surveys might detect more distant populations of FRBs, which have shallower fluence distributions.
+(5) More simplistically, the more sensitive surveys might detect more distant populations of FRBs, which have shallower fluence distributions.
 We can see that when comparing the median FRB DMs of various surveys arranged from shallow to deep.
 The ASKAP sample has a median DM of $\sim$400~$\text{pc}~\text{cm}^{-3}$ \citep{2018Shannon}, the CHIME sample a median DM of $\sim$500~$\text{pc}~\text{cm}^{-3}$ \citep{2021CHIMECatalogue}, the Parkes sample a median DM of $\sim$900~$\text{pc}~\text{cm}^{-3}$ \citep{2018Shannon}, and the entire MeerTRAP sample considered here has a median DM of $\sim$740~$\text{pc}~\text{cm}^{-3}$.